Triathletes are called many things, but the one common thing we are all called is “crazy”.

 “Anda en bicicleta de 100 millas??
 Estas Loco!!”

-It feels crazy to us sometimes.
-I know when I look at my clock chiming at 5:30 AM on a Saturday or Sunday I think I am crazy too.
+It feels crazy to us sometimes too.
+I know when I look at my clock chiming at 4:30 AM on a Saturday or Sunday so that I can drive 2 hours to Orlando to run for an hour then drive back I think I am crazy too.
 Why do I subject myself to this?
-Wouldn't it feel so good to just stay in bed?
+Wouldn’t it feel so good to just stay in bed?